NCAR/dart-web-ref/content/research/aether.md

 and causing outages of electrical grids on the ground.
-The potential for disruption is great enough that the National Science Foundation (NSF) and National Aeronautics and Space Administration (NASA) committed to fund $17M to establish the next-generation of space weather prediction systems.
+The potential for disruption is great enough that the National Science Foundation (NSF) and National Aeronautics and Space Administration (NASA) committed to fund $17M to establish the next generation of space weather prediction systems.

 One of these prediction systems, Aether, is being developed in a collaboration between the University of Michigan, the Naval Research Lab (NRL), NASA and